JinyuanSun/CMPP/README.md

 ## It also available via [CoLab](https://colab.research.google.com/github/JinyuanSun/CMPP/blob/main/ColabCMPP.ipynb).
 In this CoLab notebook, you can upload a custom fasta file conatining a proteome or directly download a proteome from NCBI.

+## TODO
+1. Add Signal peptide and TMHMM prediction for proteases and CAZy.